Not-so-covert Iran war buys West time but raises tension

 He wrote that while the Israeli government distrusted the diplomatic track, the Obama administration had looked hard at the potential effects of a war with Iran and "has decided that a return to the negotiating track is essential".

 Asked where the Iran standoff was heading, Blix replied: "For the moment the decibel level is fairly high.
-But it is clear to me that the Obama administration ... does not want war and bombing.
+But it is clear to me that the Obama administration, that cannot allow itself to be described as soft and that says that 'all options are on the table'... that the Obama administration does not want war and bombing.
 That is quite clear."

 "The American public is clearly somewhat war-fatigued."